 All these people and the human networks around them and the impact that every single femicide has on every single person.
 “GOODBYE, MOTHER” shows that the women killed are not numbers in a yearly list.
 We need to give them names and lives and people around.
 We need to see them as they are.

 We are determined to get as much information as possible to hear the voices of the people around the victims and to catalyze them in one universal piece of work, that can be heard and understood regardless of origin.

-After our research and development work, I entered the writing phase in May, 2017.
-In September we will start producing the work for its presentation in NYC and London.
+After our research and development work, the writing phase started.
+We will soon start producing the work for its presentation in New York, London and Madrid.

 • Is difficult to eradicate

 • It has significant prevalence in all regions

 • Needs future research work to better understand enablers/drivers and perpetrators.

 “GOODBYE, MOTHER” focuses on the last point of the report that is, to my understanding, the only area in which art, and theatre in particular, can contribute, and it is our responsibility as artists to take on the task.